yugabyte/yugabyte-db/docs/content/preview/troubleshoot/nodes/disk-full.md

 ### The drive containing the log file is full

-During the tablet bootstrap that takes place during a YB-TServer restart, a new WAL file is allocated, irrespective of the amount of logs generated in the server's previous WAL file.
-If a YB-TServer has several tablets and results in a crash loop, each one of the tablets creates new WAL files on every bootstrap, filling up the disk.
 The process is unable to create new log files at tablet bootstrap time, and this can be identified by looking at the `/var/log/messages` files.
+This results in YB-TServer or YB-Master crash loop.

 ### Disk full situation on other data drives